migrateforce/recipe/README.md

-# Recipe - AI-First Migration Recipe Specification v0.1
+# Recipe -  Migration Recipe Specification v0.1

-A standardized format for defining component migrations between platforms/services, designed for AI agent execution with human oversight.
+A standardized framework for defining and managing component migrations across platforms and services, optimized for AI agents and LLM pipelines with seamless integration of human oversight.

 ## Table of Contents
 - [Overview](#overview)